-Denote by $f$ the Bott integral and consider the following integers: $m$ stable periodic orbits (minimum or maximum), $p$ critical tori (minimum or maximum), $q$ the number of unstable critical circles with orientable separatrix diagram, $s$ the number of unstable critical circles with non-orientable separatrix diagram, and $r$ the number of critical Klein bottles (minimum or maximum).
+Denote by $f$ the Bott integral and consider the following integers counting the different critical submanifolds of $f$: the number $m$ of stable periodic orbits (minimum or maximum), the number $p$ of critical tori (minimum or maximum), the number $q$ of unstable critical circles with orientable separatrix diagram, the number $s$ of unstable critical circles with non-orientable separatrix diagram, and the number $r$ of critical Klein bottles (minimum or maximum).
 Then the manifold $M$ can be represented as $M=mI+pII+qIII+sIV+rV$, gluing the elementary blocks by certain diffeomorphisms of the torus boundary components.

-If we further indicate how the blocks are connected by means of edges (if we want, oriented with respect to the increase direction of the function), we obtain a complete topological description of the level sets of the Bott integral.
+If we further indicate how the blocks are connected by means of edges (if we want, oriented with respect to the direction in which the function increases its value), we obtain a complete topological description of the level sets of the Bott integral.

-The topology of the function is then determined by some graph, as similarly discussed in \cite{Cas}.
+The topology of the function is determined by some graph, see also \cite{Cas}.
 The graph satisfies that each vertex has one, two or three edges.
-That is because blocks $I$ and $V$ have one torus in the boundary, blocks $II$ and $IV$ have two boundary tori and blocks $III$ has three boundary tori.
-In order to fix the topology of the ambient manifold, one needs to specify the mapping class of each gluing diffeomorphism: the coefficient of a Dehn twist.
+This holds because blocks of type $I$ and $V$ have one boundary component, blocks of type $II$ and $IV$ have two boundary components and blocks of type $III$ has three boundary tori.
+In order to fix the topology of the ambient manifold, one needs to specify the mapping class of each gluing diffeomorphism: the coefficient the Dehn twist.
 As described in \cite[Section 4.1]{F1}, there is a family of natural choices of framings (all equivalent) in each boundary torus, and hence the coefficient of a Dehn twist determines the gluing isotopy class.
 Fixing a graph with Dehn coefficients in each edge determines both the topology of the manifold and the topology of the function.

-The whole theory applies also to Arnold fluids with a Morse-Bott Bernoulli function.
-The topological properties originally follow from the analysis of the neighborhood of the critical set of the Morse-Bott integral of some non-vanishing vector field, and hence works analogously in this context.
-This was already used in \cite{EG0}.
+The theory of these graph invariants also applies to Arnold flows with a Morse-Bott Bernoulli function.
+A way to formalize it is the following lemma.